 In the delayed sweep, delayed sweep time is displayed.
 In the trigger count, a counted value is displayed.
+In the TV COUNTER mode, the preset line number is displayed: 1H/525 when switched to the NTSC mode, and 1H/625 when switched to the PAL mode.

 Displays the channel-1 vertical axis sensitivity for 1 div.
 In the UNCAL condition, a ">" is displayed before the channel-1 vertical axis sensitivity.
-If channel 1 is grounded, however, a " " mark is displayed but no ">" is displayed even in the UNCAL condition.
-If the AC-DC switch is set to AC for channel 1, a "~" mark is displayed above the unit of the vertical axis sensitivity.
+If channel 1 is grounded, however, a "#" mark is displayed but no ">" is displayed even in the UNCAL condition.

+If the AC-DC switch is set to AC for channel 1, a '' \sim '' mark is displayed above the unit of the vertical axis sensitivity.